Ukraine says mining town holding out against Russian assault | Law-Order

 The General Staff in its Wednesday morning update only listed Soledar among cities and towns that continue to be shelled by Russian forces.

-Ukrainian President Volodymyr Zelenskyy said this week that "everything is completely destroyed" in the area.
+Ukrainian President Volodymyr Zelenskyy said this week that "everything is completely destroyed" in the area due to relentless shelling and weeks of close, house-to-house combat.

 "The whole land near Soledar is covered with the corpses of the occupiers and scars from the strikes," Zelenskyy said.
 "This is what madness looks like."
 Soledar, known for salt mining and processing, lies in the Donetsk region and has little intrinsic value.
 But it lies at a strategic point 10 kilometres (6 miles) north of Bakhmut, which Russian forces are aiming to surround.